Stephan-Gabriel-SG/template-1/README.md

-"Full design with css step 1"
+"Landing page with css step 1"